hedonistrh/TurkishMusicGeneration/review-evaluation-metrics.md

 1) **Note Prediction**

    Idea comes from [Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription](https://github.com/hedonistrh/TurkishMusicGeneration/blob/master/2018-10-10-Literature-Review-for-Music-Generation.md#2-modeling-temporal-dependencies-in-high-dimensional-sequences-application-to-polyphonic-music-generation-and-transcription)

+    _Ps.
+I really do not understand this method.
+Maybe, we can skip this one._

 2) **Distribution of Pitches**